Upgrade OpenRAG

 Upgrade self-managed deployments

 - If you modified the built-in flows or created custom flows in your OpenRAG Langflow instance, export your flows before starting this process.
-Although OpenRAG can preserve changes to the built-in flows, it doesn't preserve user-created flows.
-As a general best practice, exporting your flows is recommended to create backups of your customizations.
+Exporting your flows is recommended because it creates backups of your flow customizations.
 Afterwards, you can reimport your flows or reference the exported flow JSON as needed.

 -